srodriguez/InfiniteMarioPython/README.md

+# Infinite Mario Server and Agent Samples

+This is a refactor of the original repository [InfiniteMarioPython](https://github.com/mchldann/InfiniteMarioPython)

+## Running the Server

+### Requisite

+- Java
+- Maven

 # Python Agent for Infinite Mario

 To launch a Python-based agent, first you need to start Infinite Mario in server mode, then run the agent's Python script.